-A photo-feature series with multimedia components, The Suitcase Project will be on exhibit at the Nikkei National Museum & Cultural Centre in Burnaby, B.C., Canada from June to September 2018.
+Featuring more than 50 individuals aged two to 50, this photography-based exhibit (with additional video and audio highlights), will exhibit at the Nikkei National Museum & Cultural Centre in Burnaby, B.C., Canada from June 16 to Sept.
+3, 2018.

 The Suitcase Project will explore this narrative through the eyes of Yonsei and Gosei (4th and 5th gen. Japanese Canadians and Americans) through a series of photo, audio and text.